-Training is an essential part of your Children’s Ministry.
-But it can be a challenge to get your volunteers to attend.
+Training is an essential part of your Children’s & Family Ministry.
+But it can be a challenge to get your volunteers to participate.
 It will always be a challenge and, likely, reaching 100% attendance will be next to impossible.
-But there are some things which we can do to make it more likely that volunteers will attend, and even?want to attend.
+But there are some things which we can do to make it more likely that volunteers will attend, and even want to attend.

 Do these six things consistently and soon your attendance will grow significantly.